ADD CONDITION

 Storage and Handling

 The product is supplied in a configuration that ensures optimal handling and storage.
-It should be stored at room temperature to maintain its efficacy.
-Additionally, it is imperative to keep the product out of reach of children to ensure safety.
+It should be stored at room temperature, away from direct light exposure to maintain its integrity.
+Additionally, it is essential to keep the product out of reach of children to ensure safety.
+Proper adherence to these storage conditions will help preserve the product's efficacy and safety for use.

 Additional Clinical Information